Cratylus (dialogue): Appropriate sounds

-Although these are clear examples of onomatopoeia, Socrates's statement that words are not musical imitations of nature suggests that Plato didn't believe that language itself generates from sound words.
+Although these are clear examples of onomatopoeia, Socrates's statement that words are not musical imitations of nature suggests that Plato did not believe that language itself generates from sound words.

 Platonic theory of forms

 Plato's theory of forms also makes an appearance.
 For example, no matter what a hammer is made out of, it is still called a "hammer", and thus is the form of a hammer:

 Socrates: So mustn't a rule-setter also know how to embody in sounds and syllables the name naturally suited to each thing?
 And if he is to be an authentic giver of names, mustn't he, in making and giving each name, look to what a name itself is?
 And if different rule-setters do not make each name out of the same syllables, we mustn't forget that different blacksmiths, who are making the same tool for the same type of work, don't all make it out of the same iron.
 But as long as they give it the same form--even if that form is embodied in different iron--the tool will be correct, whether it is made in Greece or abroad.
 Isn't that so?

 Plato's theory of forms again appears at 439c, when Cratylus concedes the existence of "a beautiful itself, and a good itself, and the same for each one of the things that are".